ISISNeutronMuon/MDMC/doc/developer/overview.rst

 - Pass the continuous integration testing that MDMC uses.
 This includes both unit testing via `pytest <https://docs.pytest.org/>`_, and style testing via `pylint <https://docs.pylint.org/>`_.
-- Ensure that all code added by the pull request is equipped with unit tests.
+- Ensure that all code added by the pull request is tested with unit tests.
 - Ensure that all code added is documented by docstrings, comments and pages in the documentation.
 Our documentation follows the :ref:`diataxis-label` framework, and new documentation should be written with these principles in mind.